wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 Admin consoles must ship with `frame-ancestors` set in production.
 Values in [HTTP Security Headers]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).

+!!! danger "Approval required"
+    Allowing global framing of an admin console must be reviewed and approved by the Security and Compliance Team before release.

 ### Cross-Origin Resource Sharing

 External: [MDN — CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 Reject `Access-Control-Allow-Origin: *` combined with `Access-Control-Allow-Credentials: true` at code review.
+If a product exposes a wildcard `Access-Control-Allow-Origin` option, an admin must be able to switch it to domain restriction.

+!!! danger "Approval required"
+    Shipping a wildcard `Access-Control-Allow-Origin` without an admin option to switch to domain-level restriction must be reviewed and approved by the Security and Compliance Team before release.

 ### API inventory, versioning, deprecation